gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	What Cycle 22 added is that even after restabilization, a harsher asymmetry can reopen a serious break corridor, meaning coherence tracks resilience boundaries rather than simply declaring success once promotion has occurred.
 -	What Cycle 23 added is that once reciprocal support truly falls below threshold, coherence can also support clean post-promotion de-confirmation: the former stable shared state can be downgraded without denial, overreaction, or historical erasure.
 -	What Cycle 24 added is that this downgraded state need not keep collapsing: coherence can support a lower-order resting state in which weaker relation stabilizes without either restoring the former joint state or forcing full independence.
+-	What Cycle 25 added is that even this weaker relational plateau need not be treated as fully secure: coherence can represent loosening inside the lower-order state without yet forcing total independent separation.

 This suggests that coherence is not merely a measured field property in the schema.
-It is beginning to function as the effective driver of revision, selection, promotion, de-promotion, collapse, non-promotion under contradiction, re-initiation after ambiguity, disciplined weak reopening after restart, provisional weak continuation under mixed support, soft failed reopening under stronger mismatch, renewed provisional relation after a near-miss, bounded restrengthening of renewed relation when support persists, threshold-nearing joint promotion, bounded stable-joint promotion when threshold is genuinely crossed, disciplined maintenance of a promoted joint state under early internal stress, bounded restabilization after that stress is reabsorbed, renewed serious break pressure when resilience limits are approached again, clean post-promotion downgrade when the shared state genuinely loses support, and stabilization of a weaker relational plateau after de-confirmation.
+It is beginning to function as the effective driver of revision, selection, promotion, de-promotion, collapse, non-promotion under contradiction, re-initiation after ambiguity, disciplined weak reopening after restart, provisional weak continuation under mixed support, soft failed reopening under stronger mismatch, renewed provisional relation after a near-miss, bounded restrengthening of renewed relation when support persists, threshold-nearing joint promotion, bounded stable-joint promotion when threshold is genuinely crossed, disciplined maintenance of a promoted joint state under early internal stress, bounded restabilization after that stress is reabsorbed, renewed serious break pressure when resilience limits are approached again, clean post-promotion downgrade when the shared state genuinely loses support, stabilization of a weaker relational plateau after de-confirmation, and gradual loosening of that lower-order plateau when its own support weakens.

 That is highly relevant to the RGPx framing of the prototype.